astropy/specutils/docs/analysis.rst

    >>> corr, lag = correlation.template_correlate(ospec, tspec)

 The lag values are reported in km/s units.
-The correlation values are computed after the template spectrum is normalized such as to have the same total flux as the observed spectrum.
+The correlation values are computed after the template spectrum is normalized in order to have the same total flux as the observed spectrum.

 Reference/API